 So how did you start writing?

 I think almost every writer I know has the same answer to this question: I just always wrote.
 Long before I ever thought of being a writer.
-I kept journals, I wrote pages and pages of random thoughts during math classes, I wrote in the car during family road trips.
-It was how I thought.
-When I wasn't writing, like every other writer, I read.
+I kept journals, I wrote pages and pages of random thoughts during math classes, I wrote in the car during family road trips (which were excellent research for the Huntress series!).
+When I wasn’t writing, like every other writer, I read.
 We had one of those houses that had hundreds of books in every room, stacked to the ceiling, overflowing bookshelves.
-You were never more than an arm's length from a book.
+You were never more than an arm’s length from a book.
 I could read walking home from school—another sure sign of a writer-to-be.

 I didn’t start out thinking I’d be a writer, though.
 I got the acting bug first, which is great fun, total instant gratification.
 I did musical theater from sixth grade all through high school, and majored in theater at Berkeley.